Paul Smith's College: Athletics

-The Paul Smith's woodsmen's team's nine-year winning streak (from 1957–1966) in the sport's biggest event, the Spring Meet, is the longest in the history of intercollegiate lumberjack competition.
+The Paul Smith's woodsmen team's nine-year winning streak (from 1957–1966) in the sport's biggest event, the Spring Meet, is the longest in the history of intercollegiate lumberjack/lumberjill competition.
 The school's highly regarded squad travels to meets throughout the Northeast and Ontario, Canada.

+Paul Smith's College won the 2024 U.S. Biathlon Collegiate National Championships.